evgenybaskakov/LodeRunnerDecoder/ReadMe.txt

 #14 ├─┤...───├─┤......───.........───├─┤...............───...───...───...───├─┤───
 #15 .........├─┤............... o ............... o  P .....................├─┤...

-Run to decode the desired level in raw mode (endoded with bare numbers):
+Run to decode the desired level in raw mode (encoded with bare numbers):

 ./decode loderun.dat 14 raw